rempairamore/uptimePluma/README.md

 ## What you'll get

-When a website becomes unreachable, you'll receive a notification like this (example for Telegram):
+When a website becomes unreachable, you'll receive a notification like this:

 ```
 ⚠️ WARNING: Website My Website is not accessible.
 URL: https://example.com
 ```

-## Features

-- No server required
-- Multiple notification channels (Telegram, Slack, Discord)
-- Auto-retry before marking a site as down
-- Customizable check frequency
-- Easy to set up and customize

 ## GitHub Pages